40 Clever Ways to Repurpose Old Kitchen Items

 Fluted Jello Pan and Corkscrew Caddy

 Potato masher makes great bookends!
-I found these vintage mashers at the Fleatique but you may have a couple in your utensil draw already.
+I found these vintage mashers at the Fleatique, but you may have a couple in your utensil drawer.
 If not, you can find vintage ones here.

 Photo shows two vintage red handled potato mashers used as book ends with cookbooks in between.